Uplink Shared Channel

-When the input block is segmented, it is segmented into , where L is 24.
+When the input block is segmented, it is divided into smaller blocks, where L is 24.
 Therefore, code blocks.

-If required, filler bits are appended to the start of the segment so that the code block sizes match a set of valid turbo interleaver block sizes, as shown in the following figure.
+If required, the algorithm appends filler bits to the start of the segment so that the code block sizes match a set of valid turbo interleaver block sizes.
+The process is shown in this figure.

 If no segmentation is needed, only one code block is produced.
 If B is less than the minimum size, filler bits (zeros) are added to the beginning of the code block to achieve a total of 40 bits.